BitJager94/support_system/README.md

 To run the project do the following:

-1-run composer install --ignore-platform-reqs 1-Configure .env file as necessary (configure database credits and mail trap credits).
+run composer install --ignore-platform-reqs

+Configure .env file as necessary (configure database credits and mail trap credits).

-2-Run php artisan serve and php artisan schedule:work (in seperate terminals).
+Run php artisan serve and php artisan schedule:work (in seperate terminals).

 to make a request